iLCSoft/ilcsoftDoc/README.md

     7. How to create a new Marlin processor.
     8. Slcio file structure and lcio program API ---- what one should know for writing a new processor.
     9. How to program for a new Marlin processor.

+In this introduction, we only explain some basic usage of the ILCSoft, the manual of each package can be found in their own README file.
+ILCSoft contains many subpackages, there is a example folder in each package, where you can find detail examples.

 ### Work flow for a new analysis
 When one wants to analyse a physics process, the typical work flow may look as following: